 Email addresses for letter sorters working in the single letter prefix bureau follow.
 For inquiries to sorters working in the 2-letter prefix bureau, contact Dick Maylott at the 2-Letter Bureau (see above.)

 Here is the current sorter list for the single-letter prefix 4th area QSL bureau.
 The first letter after the number 4 in your callsign tells you your sorter.
+Click on the call sign to take you to QRZ.com.
+Note: An asterisk (*) indicates that sorter prefers a cash account.
+Contact that sorter for details.

 |H *||Margarett||via AA4NN|